Joseph R. Knowland: The Oakland Tribune

 Knowland became owner, editor, president and publisher of The Oakland Tribune on 3 November 1915.
 He wrote, "It is perfectly understood that what it [the Tribune] does, rather than what it promises, will determine the true measure of its worth; and with this understanding, the Tribune, under its new control, girds to its work."
 Many years and court battles with Hermina Peralta Dargie (widow of owner William E. Dargie) passed before Knowland had full control of the Tribune.
 Knowland built the Tribune Tower, a city landmark at 13th and Franklin Streets.
 He had a great interest in restoring the California Missions.
 This had begun in 1903, with Mission San Antonio De Padua.
 He was a historical advisor during the 1927 California State Park Survey.

 In 1932, Knowland went to Washington and persuaded President Herbert Hoover and the Reconstruction Finance Corporation to advance $62 million for the completion of the San Francisco–Oakland Bay Bridge.
 He created, with Bruno Albert Forsterer and Joseph Blum, the Franklin Investment Company in 1936 (later the Franklin Credit Union).
 In 1937, he attained the status of 33rd Degree Mason, Ancient Accepted Scottish Rite.
-Knowland was a member of the Finance Committee of the Golden Gate International Exposition of 1939-1940.
+Knowland was a member of the Finance Committee of the Golden Gate International Exposition of 1939–1940.
 In 1941, he authored California: A Landmark History.
-He was the political mentor of Earl Warren; from assistant Oakland City Attorney to Chief Justice of the United States Supreme Court.
+He was the political mentor of Earl Warren; from assistant Oakland City Attorney to Chief Justice of the United States.

 Knowland served on the California State Park Commission from 1934 to 1960 and was chairman from 1938 to 1960.
 He was appointed by Governor Earl Warren as chairman of the California Centennial Commission from 1948 to 1950.
-Knowland was honored on September 9, 1951 by the City of Oakland and the State of California, with Joseph Knowland State Arboretum and Park in Oakland.
+Knowland was honored on September 9, 1951, by the City of Oakland and the State of California, with Joseph Knowland State Arboretum and Park in Oakland.
 He served as chairman of the Oakland Centennial in 1952, and the Alameda County Centennial in 1953.

-Knowland was proud of the political career of his son, United States Senator William F. Knowland from 1945 to 1959, who served as Senate Majority Leader from 1953 to 1955 and Senate Minority Leader from 1955 to 1959.
-The only mistake that he felt that his son made was his 1958 run and defeat for Governor of California.
+Knowland was proud of the political career of his son, William F. Knowland, United States Senator from 1945 to 1959, who served as Senate Majority Leader from 1953 to 1955 and Senate Minority Leader from 1955 to 1959.
+The only mistake that he felt his son made was his 1958 run and defeat for Governor of California.

 He attended his first Republican National Convention in 1904.
 He attended the GOP conventions as a delegate or newspaperman until 1964.
 Oakland became a one-newspaper city on September 1, 1950, when William Randolph Hearst closed his Oakland Post-Enquirer.
 The Oakland Tribune's radio station KLX began operation in 1921 and would be on the air until its sale in 1959.